NPITX-programs/BurgerBarn/.github/README.md

 # Burger Barn
-A simple general burger ordering program does not need a readme and yet, here we are... so why?
+A simple, highly gernalized program for "purchaseing" burgers does not need a readme and yet, here we are... so why?